- Frank + health.com.au

 How does medical claiming work?

-If you've got this far, you're probably looking for help to making a claim for medical services provided in a hospital or day facility.
+If you've gotten this far, you're probably looking for help to making a claim for medical services provided in a hospital or day facility.

 If your doctor uses the Access Gap Cover scheme, you don’t need to worry about claiming.
 Your doctor will do this for you.
 This is what we prefer, as it's much easier, but it's totally up to your doctor.
 If your doctor doesn’t use the scheme, you'll have to lodge your medical claims with Medicare.
 This happens via one of the following methods: